simdjson/simdjson/doc/basics.md

 A `std::string_view` instance is effectively just a pointer to a region in memory representing a string.
-In simdjson, we return `std::string_view` instances that either point within the input string you parsed, or to a temporary string buffer inside our parser class instances.
+In simdjson, we return `std::string_view` instances that either point within the input string you parsed (when using [raw Strings](#raw-strings)), or to a temporary string buffer inside our parser class instances that is valid until the parser object is destroyed or you use it to parse another document.
 When using `std::string_view` instances, it is your responsibility to ensure that `std::string_view` instance does not outlive the pointed-to memory (e.g., either the input buffer or the parser instance).
 Furthermore, some operations reset the string buffer